AntoineSavage/pizzascript/README.md

 Any identifier can be converted into a symbol by *quoting* it, i.e. adding one or more quote (`'`) characters in front of it

 Any symbol can be converted back into an identifier by *unquoting* it, i.e. removing one or more quote (`'`) characters that are in front of it.
-Keep in mind that unquoting a symbol may lead to an undefined value error
+Keep in mind that unquoting a symbol may lead to an undefined identifier error

-In the function section of this document, we will see how to quote and unquote things automatically
+In the function section of this document, we will see how to quote and unquote programmatically

 # Lists